 Southern Cross University also offers the AASW-accredited Master of Social Work (Professional Qualifying) for graduates who have undertaken prior study in the social sciences, psychology, or related fields.
 Graduates of this degree will qualify as social workers in Australia and may also be eligible to apply to work as social workers overseas.

 Additional majors — University-wide majors are also available in this course.

-Please note that some units in this course are only available to study by distance education.
+Please note that some units in this course are only available to study online.

 Assessment items may include essays, research reports, case analysis, the use of blogs and wikis, or video presentations.
 Some units have an examination.